bdorney/CMS_GEM_Analysis_Framework/README.txt

         but right now this functionality is not foreseen.
 It is recommended to just do two runs of the executable after changing the configuration.

-        The second mode is the computing cluster mode; but to avoid confusion with charge clusters this is referred to as "grid" mode.
+        The 2nd analysis config is the computing cluster mode; to avoid confusion w/charge clusters this is referred to as "grid" mode.
 Here the input run config file contains only a single input file in the "[BEGIN_RUN_LIST]" header and the "[BEGIN_RUN_INFO]" header is configured such that Ana_Fitting and Visualize_Plots are set to false.
 The user uses a script/scheduler of their choice to launch their